Where to Get Help:

 Washington, DC 20036

-Senior Vice President for Programs: Karen Hobert Flynn
+President: Karen Hobert Flynn

-220 Fifth Ave,.
+220 Fifth Ave.
 2nd Flr.

 New York, NY 10001

-Heather McGee, President
+Heather McGhee, President

 Demos means “the People.”
 It is a public policy organization working for an America where we all have an equal say in our democracy and an equal chance in our economy.
-It has nine specialist and experts working on Voting Rights and Voter Registration.
+It has nine specialists and experts working on Voting Rights and Voter Registration.

 6930 Carroll Avenue, Suite 610